 A careful analysis of the facts determines liability in a motorcycle accident.
 Police reports, witness accounts, and video footage establish who acted negligently.
 For example, if a driver failed to signal or was using their phone at the time of the accident, these actions could be used to prove fault.

 The legal landscape can be intricate if you’re involved in a motorcycle accident in Florida.
 The state operates under “comparative fault” and “no-fault” laws.
-Recent legislative changes, especially concerning comparative fault, have made the cases more complex.
-The passing of HB 837 introduced critical differences in how the court approaches comparative negligence in the state.

-However, with the current comparative negligence law, outlined in Florida Statutes § 768.81, if the court finds someone more than 50% at fault for their injuries or damages, they can’t claim compensation.
+Currently, as of February 2025, under Florida’s comparative negligence law, outlined in Florida Statutes § 768.81, if the court finds someone more than 50% at fault for their injuries or damages, they can’t claim compensation.

 To strengthen your claim, gathering evidence is essential: